nikandt/cansat-next/docs/Intro/lesson3.md

 }
 ```

-Finally, we can just check if the current time is more or less than the specified LEDOnTill, and control the LED based on that.
+Finally, we can just check if the current time is more or less than the specified `LEDOnTill`, and control the LED based on that.
 Here is what the new loop function looks like:

 ```Cpp title="Free fall detecting loop function"
 unsigned long LEDOnTill = 0;